-When it comes to working as a business analyst, I've learned that there are just three technical things you need to keep in your mind when meeting with your customers (the project sponsor (gold owner) and domain experts ("goal donors")) to gather requirements.
+When it comes to working as a business analyst, I’ve learned that there are just three things you need to keep in your mind when meeting with your customers (the project sponsor (gold owner) and domain experts (“goal donors”)) to gather requirements.
 These three thoughts will keep your meeting on track, lead you to the next question, and will help you know when your work is done.

-Those three Business Analyst requirement-gathering thoughts are:
+Those three key requirement-gathering thoughts of a business analyst are:

 You can handle your meetings as Mr. Nice Guy or Ms. All-Business, but in the end, finishing these three documents is the only thing that matters.
 And, as a side benefit, a very cool thing about this approach is that if you keep those three goals in mind, you’ll always know what questions to ask next.